In Dudley, as in other parts of the country, there are more people looking for council housing than there are available properties.

 Who will get priority for housing?

-Your application will be assessed on your individual circumstances and you will be placed in one of seven bands.
+Your application will be assessed on your individual circumstances and you will be placed in one of five bands.

 Designation changes to low rise flats and maisonettes

-From 8th June 2021 age designations will be removed from all low-rise flats including duplex flats, bedsits and maisonettes owned by the Council.
-This will affect future lettings of these properties, and, the banding of approximately 120 applicants out of a total 4296 currently on the waiting list.
-The band 4 need given to applicants who live in a property that is not for their age group will be removed.
-All low-rise flats and maisonettes with two or more bedrooms will be prioritised to families with children.
+On 8th June 2021 age designations were removed from all low-rise flats including duplex flats, bedsits and maisonettes owned by the Council.
+The band 4 need given to applicants who live in a property that is not for their age group has now been removed.
+All low-rise flats and maisonettes with two or more bedrooms are now prioritised to families with children.